-Diagrams are an essential operational tool for the purpose of presentation of statistical data.
+Diagrams are an essential operational tool for the presentation of statistical data.
 They are objects, mainly geometrical figures such as lines, circles, bars, etc. Statistics elaborated with the help of diagrams make it easier and simpler, thereby enhancing the representation of any type of data.

 What is Diagrammatic Representation of Data?

-Representation of data assisted by diagrams to increase the simplicity of the statistics surrounding the concerned data is defined as diagrammatic representation of data.
+Representation of data assisted by diagrams to increase the simplicity of the statistics surrounding the concerned data is defined as a diagrammatic representation of data.
 These diagrams are nothing but the use of geometrical figures to improve the overall presentation and offer visual assistance for the reader.

 What are the Types of Diagrams used in Data Presentation?

 The type of diagram suitable for data presentation solely depends on the particular dataset and its statistical elements.
 There are multiple types of diagrams used in data presentation.
-They can be broadly categorised in the following types of one-dimensional diagrams –
+They can be broadly categorized in the following types of one-dimensional diagrams –

 A. Line Diagram